webtiming/timingsrc/doc/background_timingconverter.md

 <img src="img/scaleconvert.jpg" alt="Drawing" style="width: 400px;"/>

-Scaling the timeline by a factor 2 means that all values on old scale (green) are multiplied by 2 to get value on new scale (red).
+Scaling the by a factor 2 means that all values (position, velocity and acceleration) are multiplied by 2.

+For example, a factor 1000 scales values in seconds to values in milliseconds.
+Velocity 1s/s becomes velocity 1000ms/s.

 #### Delay Converter